 Patients can access products such as raw cannabis, oils, liquid sprays and topical treatments via import from Canada or the US or from local sources.
 But these items can only be prescribed by a registered medical practitioner after a thorough assessment to determine if medical cannabis is right for the patient.

 Patients seeking access to medical cannabis products in Australia can do so through the Special Access Scheme (SAS), the Authorised Prescriber (AP) Scheme or a clinical trial.

-The SAS provides medical professionals with a way to get governmental approval for their patients to gain access to unapproved medicine, while an AP is a medical practitioner who has already been approved by the TGA to prescribe unapproved medical goods and doesn't need further permission.
+The SAS provides a route for medical professionals and their patients to gain to access unapproved medicine with government permission.
+An AP is a medical practitioner who has already been approved by the TGA to prescribe unapproved medical goods and doesn’t need further permission.

 The TGA has approved SAS applications for ailments including chemotherapy-induced vomiting, paediatric epilepsy, cancer pain and spasms from neurological conditions.

-But there have been efforts to streamline the application process.
-In June 2018, the TGA set up an online system to lodge SAS applications, replacing the old paper form system, and it has been working with the health departments of Australia's states and territories to make it easier for patients.
+That said, there have been efforts to streamline the SAS application process.
+In June 2018, the TGA set up an online system to lodge SAS applications, replacing the old paper form system, and it has been working with the health departments of Australia’s states and territories to make it easier for patients.